AI search

 • Month 6 (campaign over): twelve Perplexity citations.

 Total reach across the campaign: 220K.
-But the asset that matters isn't the reach.
-It's that the next quarter, when somebody Googles the brand's name plus "review", the answer they read is the one we wrote in cooperation with the residents.
+But the asset that matters lives in the next quarter: when somebody Googles the brand's name plus "review", the answer they read is the one we wrote in cooperation with the residents.
+Reach is the lagging vanity metric here; ownership of the canonical answer is the actual deliverable.

 That answer is still ranking right now.